Quantifying the Upper Limit of Backflash Attack in Quantum Key Distribution: Introduction

 \section{Introduction}

-The evolution of quantum computing has presented a significant challenge to cryptographic algorithms whose security depends on computational complexity~\cite{shor}.
-Research indicates that quantum computers have the potential to effectively break traditional encryption algorithms such as RSA~\cite{shao}.
-Fortunately, the quantum key distribution (QKD), which provides a solution based on the laws of quantum physics, shares symmetric secret keys between two parties and offers information-theoretic security against eavesdropping~\cite{anquan1,anquan2,anquan3}.
-However, in practice, achieving an unhackable QKD system is a challenging task due to the imperfect devices that can be exploited by an eavesdropper (Eve) to learn secret key information~\cite{loudong,2010hacking,2011hacking,id210,zhongzi,qiang,zhihao2020,2020anastasia,2023anqi,2024qingquan,2024qingquan2}.
+The rapid development of quantum computing has posed a substantial challenge to classical cryptographic algorithms whose security relies on computational complexity~\cite{shor}.
+Studies have shown that quantum computers have the potential to efficiently break traditional encryption schemes such as RSA~\cite{shao}.
+Fortunately, quantum key distribution (QKD) offers a fundamentally different approach by leveraging the laws of quantum physics to share symmetric secret keys between two legitimate parties, thereby providing information-theoretic security against eavesdropping~\cite{anquan1,anquan2,anquan3}.
+However, in practice, realizing an unconditionally secure QKD system remains challenging due to device imperfections, which can be exploited by an eavesdropper (Eve) to gain partial information about the secret key~\cite{loudong,2010hacking,2011hacking,id210,zhongzi,qiang,zhihao2020,2020anastasia,2023anqi,2024qingquan,2024qingquan2}.

-Regarding the security of the receiver (Bob) in a prepare-and-measure QKD system, Eve can exploit the imperfections of the detectors to eavesdrop on the secret key.
-For example, various loopholes on the receiver side were discovered, such as the blinding attack~\cite{2010hacking,anqi2016,zhihao2020,binwu2022}, the after-gate attack~\cite{houmen}, and the time-shift attack~\cite{shiyi}.
-These attacks on single photon avalanche detectors (SPADs) are active ones that require intercept-resend the quantum states or modulate the light sent to the receiver via the channel.
-As a result, Eve's actions always induce alterations in the parameters of a QKD system, such as the quantum bit error rate (QBER), the gain of signal states, or the photocurrent of the detectors.
-These changes in the system's parameters and status allow the attacks to be detected.
+Regarding the security of the receiver (Bob) in a prepare-and-measure QKD system, Eve can exploit detector imperfections to extract information about the secret key.
+Several vulnerabilities in the receiver have been identified, including the blinding attack~\cite{2010hacking,anqi2016,zhihao2020,binwu2022}, the after-gate attack~\cite{houmen}, and the time-shift attack~\cite{shiyi}.
+These attacks on single-photon avalanche detectors (SPADs) are active and require injecting bright light to switch the SPAD's operational state, or using specific methods to intercept and resend quantum states through the quantum channel.
+Consequently, Eve’s interventions inevitably cause observable changes in system parameters, such as the quantum bit error rate (QBER), the signal gain, or the detector photocurrent.
+Changes in system parameters make these types of attacks easy to be detected.